m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 {: .sidenote}

 A geometric interpretation of $\dot{C} = JV = 0$ is that $V$ must be orthogonal to $J$ to satisfy the constraint.
-In more intuitive terms, this means that
-$V$ must be aligned with the level curve/surface $C = 0$.
+In more intuitive terms, this means that $V$ must be aligned with the level curve/surface $C = 0$ (because $J$ represents the steepest direction of change for $C$ and is thus orthogonal to its level curves).

 What we need now is a vector to add to $V$ to accomplish this.
 There are an infinite number of such vectors, but not just any will do.
 Because a